-- We advise that you avoid giving your child caffeine (including from energy drinks) at all times, especially at least eight hours before bed.
+- Avoid giving your child caffeine (including from energy drinks) at all times, especially at least eight hours before bed.

 - Ensure your child gets at least 30 minutes of vigorous physical activity each day.

-4. Should I lay down with my child to help him or her fall asleep?
+3. Should I lie down with my child to help them fall asleep?

-- If children are not able to fall asleep on their own at bedtime, they will have difficulties returning to sleep during natural wakings in the middle of the night.
+Generally, no. If children are not able to fall asleep on their own at bedtime, they will have difficulties returning to sleep during natural waking in the middle of the night.
 That is when they cry or show up at your bed in the middle of the night.
 Children who learn the skills to fall asleep by themselves at the start of the night can then use these same skills to fall back to sleep on their own in the middle of the night.
-Infants over four months should be able to sleep through the night.
+Infants older than 6 months should be able to sleep through the night.

-- If falling asleep independently is a challenge for your child, working with a sleep psychologist to make a plan to gradually teach this skill can be very helpful.
-We also have information on how to help your baby sleep through the night.
+If falling asleep independently is a challenge for your child, working with a sleep psychologist to make a plan to gradually teach this skill can be very helpful.
+Read more about how to help your baby sleep through the night.

-5. Does it help to use white noise or sounds during sleep?
+4. Does it help to use white noise or relaxing sounds during sleep?

-6. Is it true that some people just need fewer hours of sleep to function?
+6. Is it true that some children just need fewer hours of sleep to function?

 7. As a parent, when should I be concerned about my child’s sleep?

-- Observe whether your child’s daytime functioning is concerning – they appear sleepy or too “hyper” during the day, have difficulties paying attention in school, or have problems regulating their moods.
+Observe whether your child’s daytime functioning is concerning – they appear sleepy or too “hyper” during the day, have trouble paying attention in school, or have problems controlling their moods.

-- Evaluate any medical problems that may be contributing to poor sleep (such as regular snoring or obstructive sleep apnea) and address any challenges that are preventing your child from getting a good night’s sleep.
+If you have concerns about your child’s sleep, make an appointment to have your child evaluated for any medical problems that may be contributing to poor sleep (such as regular snoring or obstructive sleep apnea).
+Experts in our Pediatric Sleep Program can help address any challenges that are preventing your child from getting a good night’s sleep.